peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

 The number of digits in the decimal form of this integer.
 Returns 1 if this number is 0.

+<a id="GetDigitCountAsEInteger"></a>
+### GetDigitCountAsEInteger

+    public PeterO.Numbers.EInteger GetDigitCountAsEInteger();

+Returns the number of decimal digits used by this integer.

+TODO: Adjust this documentation for this new API

+<b>Return Value:</b>

+The number of digits in the decimal form of this integer.
+Returns 1 if this number is 0.

 <a id="GetHashCode"></a>
 ### GetHashCode